Asset management for hunts

 | Hunt banner image | Hunt General tab | Required for the hunt entry point |

-| Object 3D asset | Each object | Required for 3D First and AR First objects |
+| Object 3D model file | Each object | Required for 3D First and AR First objects |

-| USDZ version of the object | AR-first object on iOS | Recommended whenever the hunt should work well on iPhone and iPad |
+| USDZ version of the object | AR object on iPhone and iPad | Recommended whenever the hunt should work well on Apple devices |

 | Treasure hunt map | Hunt Treasure Hunt Configuration | Optional, only when the hunt uses a map |